Nemours Biomedical Research

 Anne E. Kazak, PhD, ABPP

-The Nemours Center for Healthcare Delivery Science (CHDS) is a research center across the Nemours Children’s Health System co-directed by Anne E. Kazak, PhD, ABPP, in Wilmington, Del., and Tim Wysocki, PhD, ABPP, in Jacksonville, Fla.
+The Nemours Center for Healthcare Delivery Science (CHDS) is a research center across the Nemours Children’s Health System directed by Anne E. Kazak, PhD, ABPP, in Wilmington, Del.
 Founded in 2012, the center consists of an interdisciplinary team of research scientists, physicians and pediatric psychologists who apply scientific methods and principles to the analysis of variables and processes that affect the delivery, safety, outcomes, cost, quality and value of pediatric health care.

 Key areas of research include clinical decision making, family adaptation to pediatric chronic medical conditions, health informatics, transition from pediatric to adult care, cancer care delivery research and family adjustment, including psychosocial risk screening in pediatric illness.
 Funding is provided by grants and contracts from the National Institutes of Health, Patient-Centered Outcomes Research Institute, American Cancer Society, the Department of Defense, Substance Abuse and Mental Health Services Administration, and private foundations.